PRISM: Internally Funded Summer Research Grants

 - Peer-reviewed publications in last 5 years (required)

 List all peer-reviewed publications that have been published, accepted, or are in preparation.
-Provide complete citation and title, and use asterisks to indicate undergraduate co-authors.
+Provide complete citation and title, use asterisks to indicate undergraduate co-authors.
+(For funding requests beyond a first year, indicate publication(s) that are related to prior PRISM funding.)

 - Conference presentations in last 5 years (required)